Student Entrepreneurs at Iona College Tackle Real-World Problems in ‘Shark Tank’-Style Competition

 Christoph Winkler, Ph.D., endowed professor and founding program director of the Hynes Institute, emphasized that “our students are at the center of everything we do.
 They are our most valuable asset as we continue to build and grow our program not only for our students, but also with our students.
 The work that they did, despite the current climate, is a testament to their commitment as leaders and scholars in our community.”

-ABOUT THE HYNES INSTITUTE
+EXPLORE THE HYNES INSTITUTE

 Founded in 1940, Iona College is a master's-granting private, Catholic, coeducational institution of learning in the tradition of the Edmund Rice Christian Brothers.
 Iona's 45-acre campus is just 20 miles north of Midtown Manhattan.
 With a total enrollment of nearly 4,000 students and an alumni base of over 45,000 around the world, Iona is a diverse community of learners and scholars dedicated to academic excellence and the values of justice, peace and service.
 Iona is highly accredited, offering undergraduate degrees in liberal arts, science, and business administration, as well as Master of Arts, Master of Science and Master of Business Administration degrees and numerous advanced certificate programs.
 Iona’s LaPenta School of Business is accredited by AACSB International, a prestigious recognition awarded to just five percent of business schools worldwide.
 The Princeton Review recognized Iona’s on-campus MBA program as a “Best Business School for 2020.”
 Iona College also recently launched a new, fully online MBA program for even greater flexibility.